radishlau/ud036_StarterCode/README.md

-# Pak's Movie Trailer Webstite
+# Pak's Favourite Movies
 Source code for a Movie Trailer website

 ## Content
-The website
+Check out my favorite movies and their trailers.

 ## Getting Started
 The following code generates and run the website.